jmburges/iOSPrework/README.md

 knowledge feel free to skip sections you feel comfortable with.

 The Advanced and Referece/Library sections are for you to use once your feel comfortable with your skills.
-Don't worry about them for now. once you look into developing apps that require the topics you can return here and find out more information and hopefully some links to start your research with.
+I really recommend completing all the beginner materials before moving on to the advanced resources though.
+Once you look into developing apps that require the topics you can return here and find out more information and hopefully some links to start your research with.